morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/5-difference-between-ethereum-and-morph.md

 All other EVM precompiles are fully supported: `ecRecover`, `identity`, `ecAdd`, and `ecMul`.

-### Precompile Limits
+### Certain Precompile Limits

-Due to the bounded size of zkEVM circuits, there is a maximum limit on the number of calls that can be made to certain precompiles.
+There is a maximum limit on the number of calls that can be made to certain precompiles due to the bounded size of zkEVM circuits.

 While these transactions won't be reverted, the sequencer will skip them if they exceed the circuit's capacity.

 | Precompile / Opcode | Limit |